-Toxic Exposure lawyer and Product Liability attorney reviewing non-Hodgkin lymphoma cases for plaintiffs nationwide.
-Bayer’s Roundup settlements may include injured plaintiffs nationwide
+Ohio Roundup Exposure lawyer and Cincinnati Product Liability attorney reviewing leukemia and non-Hodgkin lymphoma cases for plaintiffs.
+Bayer’s Roundup settlements may include injured plaintiffs diagnosed with cancer nationwide

 Bayer is discussing Roundup settlement terms, and sources have reported the company may pay as much as $8 billion or more to settle over 18,000 U.S. lawsuits that allege Roundup (glyphosate) causes cancer.
 Thousands of plaintiffs have claimed the use of the popular weedkiller has contributed to their non-Hodgkin lymphoma and other serious conditions.